MyZenKey/sp-sdk-ios/README.md

 Additional parameters that you can configure include:

 * ACR Values - Authenticator Assurance Levels (AAL) identify the strength of an authentication transaction.
 Stronger authentication (i.e., a higher AAL value) requires malicious actors to have better capabilities and expend greater resources to successfully subvert the authentication process.
-The values returned in the `id_token` will contain `aal`.
+The `id_token` will contain an `acr` key with the achieved AAL value.

 * Ask for `aal1` when you need a low level of authentication.
 Users will not be asked for their pin or biometrics.
 Any user holding the device will be able to authenticate/authorize the transaction unless the user has configured their account to always require second factor authentication (pin | bio).

 * Ask for `aal2` or `aal3` when you want to ensure the user has provided their (pin | bio).